EngineerBetter/engineerbetter-hugo/content/blog/transforming-minds-and-organisations.md

 Will I **get more?** Will I **spend more?** Is there a reward to this new proposed idea?
 Am I going to earn more money?
 Will I get a promotion?
 Or, by contrast, is my pension at risk?
 How many resources do I need to expend to adopt this idea?

-This sort of extrinsic motivator can be enough to change the behaviour of some people for a time, but often results on cognitive dissonance.
+Extrinsic rewards (money, points) can be enough to change the behaviour of some people for a time, but often results in cognitive dissonance.
 I'm sure we're all familiar with folks who are happy to do something they don't believe in, as long as it makes them money.
 These aren't really positions that are truly assimilated into the beliefs of the individual - they're excuses used to justify behaviour.
 This lever on its own is unlikely to effect genuine, long-standing mindset change.

 Rewards don't need to be extrinsic.
 They could include helping one's peers, or knowing that a job has been well done.